Muppet Treasure Island: Plot

-It is revealed that Silver and the secret pirates in the crew had been part of Flint's crew and want the treasure for themselves.
-Silver fools Mr. Arrow into leaving the ship to test out a rowboat, says he drowned, and has his minions steal the map during Arrow's memorial service.
+It is revealed that Silver and the secret pirates want the treasure for themselves.
+Silver fools Mr. Arrow into leaving the ship to test out a rowboat, tells the crew he drowned, and has his minions steal the map during Arrow's memorial service.
 Jim, Gonzo, and Rizzo discover Silver's treachery and inform Smollett.
 Arriving at Treasure Island, Smollett orders the entire crew, save the officers, to go ashore, planning to keep himself and the non-pirate crew aboard the ship and abandon the pirates on the island.
 However, his plan falls through when it is discovered that Silver has kidnapped Jim to have leverage against the captain.

-On the island, Silver invites Jim to join them in the treasure hunt using his late father's compass.
+On the island, Silver invites Jim to join them in the treasure hunt by using his late father's compass.
 When Jim refuses, Silver forcibly takes the compass from him.
 Smollett, Gonzo, and Rizzo land on the island in an effort to rescue Jim.
 However, unbeknownst to them, Silver had hidden a squad of pirates aboard the Hispaniola before leaving, and they capture the ship in Smollett's absence.
-On the island, Smollett and the rest of the landing party are captured by the native tribe of pigs, where Smollett reunites with his jilted lover Benjamina "Mina" Gunn (Miss Piggy), the tribe's queen.
+On the island, Smollett and the rest of the landing party are captured by the native tribe of pigs, where Smollett reunites with his former lover, and the pigs’ queen, Benjamina "Mina" Gunn, (Miss Piggy) who took up with Captain Flint and was abandoned by him on the island after Smollett jilted her.

-The pirates find that the cave in which Flint hid the treasure is empty, leading to a brief mutiny against Silver.
-Silver reveals that, even though he is a pirate, he cares for Jim and allows him to escape.
+The pirates find that the cave in which Flint hid his treasure is empty, leading to a brief mutiny.
+Silver reveals that despite being a pirate, he cares for Jim and allows him to escape.
 After reprimanding the crew for using a page from the Bible to deliver a death sentence, Silver and his crew capture Smollett and Mina.
-Smollett is hung from a cliff to fall to his death, joined soon by Mina after she reveals where the treasure is hidden to save his life, only to spit out a kiss from Silver.
-Jim rescues his friends and with an alive Mr. Arrow, who portrays his own ghost to scare the pirates aboard the ship, the group regains control of the Hispaniola and rescues Smollett and Mina.
+Smollett is hung from a cliff to fall to his death, joined soon by Mina after she reveals where the treasure is hidden to save his life.
+Jim rescues his friends and with an alive Mr. Arrow, who portrays his own ghost to scare the pirates aboard the ship.
+The group regains control of the Hispaniola and rescues Smollett and Mina.